DDG 105 NON-LEATHAL WEAPONS TRAINING

 PACIFIC OCEAN (Feb.
-8, 2025) Sailors participate in a non-lethal weapons training course amidships on the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105).
+8, 2025) Sonar Technician (Surface) 1st Class Ivan Lopez (left) and Chief Personnel Specialist Jed Bantugan (right) participate in a non-lethal weapons training course amidships on the Arleigh Burke-class guided-missile destroyer USS Dewey (DDG 105).
 Dewey is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Devin Monroe)

 |Date Taken: